msoukharev/pydatamocker/README.md

 ## About

-Pydatamocker can generate tabular data of various data types and distributions using random generation and sampling.
-It is also possible to create a lookups from one table to another.
-Sampling is very fast even when generating 1'000'000s of records with ~10 fields.
-Tables are hold their data in DataFrame [see: pandas](https://pandas.pydata.org).
+Pydatamocker can generate relational data with values of various data types and distributions using random generation and sampling.

 ### Datasets